A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Introduction

-To answer this question, a mainstream method is to construct a multi-agent collaborative system (MACS).
-MACS aims to orchestrate interactions among multiple agents, enable information exchange and integration, and generate high-quality responses.
-Emerging works have explored building MACS by employing diverse LLMs as agents, which can be roughly categorized into two classes: (1) MACS via prior LLM selection.
-These approaches~\cite{chen2025symbolic,lu2023routing,shnitzer2023large,chen2024routerdc} select appropriate LLMs before response generation by leveraging prior knowledge corresponding to LLMs, such as their performance on standard benchmarks~\cite{shnitzer2023large} or model embeddings~\cite{chen2024routerdc} obtained from training on specific datasets.
-By selecting the most suitable models for each given question in advance, these methods aim to increase the likelihood of generating high-quality responses and reduce computational overhead by avoiding the inference of unsuitable LLMs.
-(2) MACS via posterior response enhancement.
-These approaches~\cite{chen2024more,chen2023frugalgpt,gui2024bonbon,choudhury2025process} assess the quality of responses after each LLM has generated its answer, using inter- or intra-response criteria such as reward model scores~\cite{choudhury2025process}, perplexity~\cite{mavromatis2024pack}, or majority voting~\cite{li2024more}.
-Due to performing reasoning in advance, these methods provide a more accurate evaluation of response quality compared to relying solely on prior information.
+To answer this question, a general approach is to construct a Multi-LLM Collaboration System (MCS).
+The MCS aims to orchestrate interactions among multiple LLMs, enable information exchange and integration, and generate high-quality responses.
+Emerging works have explored the construction of MCS, which can be broadly divided into two categories: (1) MCS via prior LLM selection.
+These approaches~\cite{chen2025symbolic,lu2023routing,shnitzer2023large,chen2024routerdc} select appropriate LLMs before response generation by leveraging prior knowledge corresponding to LLMs, such as their performance on standard benchmarks or model embeddings obtained from training on specific datasets.
+By selecting the most suitable models for each given question in advance, these methods aim to increase the likelihood of generating high-quality responses.
+(2) MCS via posterior response enhancement.
+These approaches~\cite{chen2024more,chen2023frugalgpt,gui2024bonbon,choudhury2025process} assess the quality of responses after each LLM has generated its answer, using inter- or intra-response criteria such as reward model scores, perplexity, or majority voting.
+Due to performing reasoning, these methods provide a more accurate evaluation of response quality compared to relying solely on prior information.